golanlevin/ExperimentalCapture/students/michelle/project1.md

 - Use the **Unity Remote** to debug the program in real time

 *Build on iOS*
-- Deploy the Unity build for an **iPad 4** using XCode7, which thankfully allows developers to build on devices for free starting this year
+- Deploy the Unity build for an iPad 4 using **XCode7**, which thankfully allows developers to build on devices for free starting this year

 *Construct the Pyramid*
 - Calculate proportions of pyramid